 Fast sprints at the end of a tiring session train your muscles to be responsive and powerful in sudden situations or when conditions in the waves push you beyond your normal capabilities.

 Do a few easy laps, letting your body relax and breathing return to normal.

 It's a good idea to mix up your swim training whenever you can to help prepare your body for unexpected circumstances while surfing.

 Underwater laps, including sprints, are excellent for building lung capacity, which you'll need for very big hold-downs and repeated duck dives.

-Treading water for as long as you can builds lower body strength and stamina; useful when separated from your board or helping another surfer in distress.
+Treading water for as long as you can builds lower body strength and stamina; it is useful when separated from your board or helping another surfer in distress.

 Try treading hands-free for maximum benefit.

 Mixing up your stroke during the main body of your workout is also beneficial.
-Try interspersing the front crawl with the breaststroke every 2 laps.
+Try interspersing the front crawl with the breaststroke every two laps.